 Kyoto has accommodation to suit all budgets, however, it’s advisable to book early as it is difficult to find accommodation in the peak seasons of Spring and Autumn.
 We have also written an extensive guide on Where to stay in Kyoto.

-For budget travellers, there is always the option of a capsule hotel or business hotel, or the more authentic Ryokan.
+For budget travellers, there is always the option of a capsule hotel or business hotel, or the more authentic Ryokan or Airbnbs.
 Here is a selection of some of the very best:

 Capsule Ryokan Kyoto – If you want to stay in a Japanese inn, or Ryokan, but you don’t have the budget to stay in one of the fancier ones in Kyoto, head to this modern hotel built into a Ryokan.
 The hotel has traditional sliding doors, futon beds, high-tech toilets and TVs and best of all, is a short distance from the JR Kyoto train station!